-Republic’s Gifted New Guard
+Republic’s gifted new guard

 Our first main course was the Santa Fe Supereme (sic) chicken breast, in a curiosity provoking yuzu chipotle sauce.
 Unfortunately, the chicken was disappointingly dry, and the evocative sauce did not live up to expectations.
 The side dish of baked sweet potato was, on the other hand, quite good.

 The seafood linguini, meanwhile, came in a tomato confit sauce, which was the first time I had ever encountered a seafood pasta dish in anything other than either a straightforward sauce of olive oil and garlic, or a light cream sauce.
-It did not take long for us to realize why a concentrated tomato sauce is not the preferred choice for seafood pasta; the assortment of quality shrimps, calamari and mussels, however, was generous and tasty.
+It did not take long for us to realize why a concentrated tomato sauce is not the preferred choice for seafood pasta; the assortment of quality seafood, however, was generous and tasty.

 The writer was a guest of the restaurant.